eliabruni/soyloco-frontend/README.md

 The folks over [here](https://github.com/Wizcorp/phonegap-facebook-plugin/blob/develop/platforms/android/README.md) wrote this life saver of a command line process that saved my day.
 So whatever goes forward is a repetition but specific to this project.
-(The steps below are for ionic and android.
-The ios version works with a regular plugin add)

 ```bash
 cordova -d plugin add https://github.com/phonegap/phonegap-facebook-plugin.git --variable APP_ID="738982816123885" --variable APP_NAME="Splash"